jblazquezmartin/resources-echo-web/README.md

 This directory contains:

-- `main.go` contains the HTTP server implementation that responds to requests with inforamtion
+- `main.go` contains the HTTP server implementation that responds to requests with information
 -  about the service responding to the request.
 - `Dockerfile` is used to build the Docker image for the application and simply compiles all go files
 -  in the current directory to an application called echo-app.